We know we all love tea; it is one of the world’s favorite drink. Black and green teas are up right up there, enjoyed by billions of people every day.

 Here are some of our favorite Green Teas.

 In terms of which tea tastes better, it’s a matter of…well, taste!
 It really is up to you and what you like as these two are so different.
+It is good to experiment with a few different types of both black and green tea.
+This will help you come to a decision and allow you to know that you have chosen the best tea for you.

 So, Which Tea is the Healthiest?

 A bit like with taste, with black tea vs green tea, both have health benefits and may help more or less with different things.
+It is important to understand that neither tea can work miracles.
+They are both popular teas that have many variations, all of which have different health benefits.

 There are some similarities; they have been shown to be equally effective in preventing the formation of plaque in blood vessels.
 The range of reduction was between 26–68% and both reduced LDL cholesterol.